GeneralEmbeddedCLibraries/boot/README.md

 More info about no-init memory: https://interrupt.memfault.com/blog/noinit-memory

 ## **Validation of new application image**
-Bootloader support up to three different validation criteria for new application before update process can initiate:
+Bootloader support up to four different validation criteria for new application before update process can initiate:
  1. Application size check
  2. Application SW compatibility check
  3. Application HW compatibility check
+ 4. Downgrade protection

 ### **1. Application size check**
 Bootloader can check if new application will fit into reserved application flash by defining maximum application size and enabling app size check.